alexec/www.alexecollins.com/source/2014-04-26-more-maven-plugin-tips.html.md

 Tip 7: Don't Do Any Work In Your Mojo Class
 ---
 I've used this really effectively.
 Create a POJO class to do the heavy lifting for you.
 It's much easier to test this class without the Maven infrastructure.
-In my plugin I've create [DockerOrchestator](https://github.com/alexec/docker-maven-plugin/blob/master/src/main/java/com/alexecollins/docker/orchestration/DockerOrchestrator.java).
+In my plugin I've create [DockerOrchestator](https://github.com/alexec/docker-java-orchestration/blob/master/src/main/java/com/alexecollins/docker/orchestration/DockerOrchestrator.java).
 This has methods such as `clean`, `start` and `stop`.

-We can create common parent class that creates the delegate:
+We can create a [common parent](https://github.com/alexec/docker-maven-plugin/blob/master/src/main/java/com/alexecollins/docker/mojo/AbstractDockerMojo.java) class that creates the delegate:

 ~~~java
 abstract class AbstractDockerMojo extends AbstractMojo {